top of page

 Why Choose Natives?

--Native plants are extremely important for supporting local wildlife and biodiversity.
+Native plants are extremely important for supporting pollinators, local wildlife and biodiversity.
 At a time when we are seeing a startling decline in countless wildlife populations, this is more important than ever.
 Even small garden plots planted with native plants can make a difference.

 In addition to native planting, we also offer restoration services.
 This is a slightly different approach with the goal of using only plants and materials that were originally found in a specific ecosystem in order to return the land to its "original" form.